n-marcelino/scms/README.md

 3. **Form authentication**
     * Find a way to make a restriction on the forms
     * columns cant be empty etc etc
+    * preferably figure out how to bootstrap ur way into it?

 ## HOW TO RUN (!!!)